 IN THE UK

-The UK channel that has been screening television programs and films from its European neighbors on Saturday evenings for years is BBC Four.
-It’s aired Euro TV hits such as the Danish political drama Borgen, Italian mystery drama Inspector Montalbano, Swedish crime drama/mystery Henning Mankell’s Wallander, and the Danish crime drama that kicked Nordic noir into serious high gear: The Killing (which still hasn’t screened in the US).
+BBC Four, the UK’s commercial-free public broadcast channel, has been screening TV programs and films from its European neighbors on Saturday evenings for years.
+It’s aired Euro TV hits such as the Danish political drama Borgen, Italian mystery drama Inspector Montalbano, Swedish mystery/crime drama Henning Mankell’s Wallander, and the Danish crime drama that kicked Nordic noir into serious high gear and inspired the Faroese sweater fashion trend: The Killing.

 Channel 4 / Walter Presents

-Channel 4 jumped on the Euro TV bandwagon when it screened the hit French supernatural drama The Returned and Norwegian crime thriller Mammon.
-Then in 2015 the ad-supported public broadcaster premiered the Norwegian wartime thriller The Saboteurs (aka The Heavy Water War outside of the UK), French wartime drama Resistance (similar to The Saboteurs in that it is also based on true events), French crime thriller Witnesses, and the highly-anticipated Series 2 of The Returned.
+Channel 4 jumped on the Euro TV bandwagon when it screened the hit French supernatural drama The Returned and Norwegian crime thriller Mammon a few years ago.
+Then in 2015 the ad-supported public broadcaster premiered the Norwegian wartime thriller The Saboteurs (aka The Heavy Water War outside of the UK), French wartime drama Resistance (similar to The Saboteurs in that it is based on true events), French crime thriller Witnesses, and the highly-anticipated Series 2 of The Returned.

-In the same year, Channel 4 announced that All 4, its digital hub, would be the home of Walter Presents, the new foreign-language-drama VoD service for UK-based fans of international and Euro TV shows.
+In the same year, Channel 4 announced that All 4, its digital hub, would be the home of Walter Presents, a free VOD service that offers English-subtitled international and Euro TV shows to UK-based viewers.
 Walter Presents launched on 3 January 2016 with nine program premieres, including Deutschland 83, “the highest rated foreign-language drama in UK TV history.”

 Sky Arts & Sky Atlantic

-For viewers with a subscription to Sky, Sky Arts also screens Euro TV shows on a fairly regular basis.
-Titles that have premiered on this channel include the French police drama Braquo, Italian Mafia drama Gomorrah, French comedy Hard, Spanish mystery serial Grand Hotel, French period drama Maison Close, and the adult-themed Belgian drama Matrioshki.
+For viewers with a subscription to Sky, Sky Arts screens Euro TV shows on a fairly regular basis.
+Titles that have premiered on this channel include both seasons of the excellent Swedish drama 30 Degrees in February, Italian Mafia dramas 1992 and Gomorrah, French flic drama Braquo, several seasons of Norwegian comedy Dag, French comedy Hard, Spanish mystery serial Grand Hotel, Danish family drama The Legacy (Arvingerne), both seasons of French period drama Maison Close, the adult-themed Belgian drama Matrioshki, and Norwegian thriller Occupied.

-For bilingual series, there’s Sky Atlantic.
-Airing now is the Swedish/English crime drama 100 Code, and coming later this year is The Tunnel: Sabotage, the highly-anticipated follow-up to Series 1 of The Tunnel, the French/English remake of The Bridge, which won Stephen Dillane the Best Actor award at the 2014 International Emmy® Awards.
+Sky Atlantic is where Sky has premiered bilingual series, including the Swedish/English crime drama 100 Code and both seasons of The Tunnel, the French/English remake of The Bridge, which won Stephen Dillane the Best Actor award at the 2014 International Emmy® Awards.